robertpi/strangelights_new_fornax/posts/achrive/2020/06/05/dotnet-today-tomorrow-and-how-we-go-here.md

 Summary
 =======

 We have a high level overview of what .NET is and the features that make it up.
-We seen that at it's core .NET is a software runtime called the CLR that will execute an abstract assembly language called IL.
+We've seen that at it's core .NET is a software runtime called the CLR that will execute an abstract assembly language called IL.
 We've seen that the CLR is open standard with several different implementation and had a quick look at the differences between the most relevant implementations.
 We have seen that although one CLR implementation is closed source software and only runs on Windows, the other two major CLR implementations are fully open source and between them have support for a wide variety of OSs.
 The current direction of the project is towards more parts being open source.

 Acknowledgements
 ================

+I like to thank [nieve](https://twitter.com/nieveg) and [Bouillier Clément](https://twitter.com/clem_bouillier) for their comments and corrections.

-I have drawn significant influence Wikipedia's [many](https://en.wikipedia.org/wiki/.NET_Framework) [articles](https://en.wikipedia.org/wiki/.NET_Core) [on](https://en.wikipedia.org/wiki/.NET_Framework_version_history) and [.NET](https://en.wikipedia.org/wiki/Common_Language_Infrastructure), I would like to thank the authors of these articles.
+I have drawn significant influence Wikipedia's [many](https://en.wikipedia.org/wiki/.NET_Framework) [articles](https://en.wikipedia.org/wiki/.NET_Core) [on](https://en.wikipedia.org/wiki/.NET_Framework_version_history) [.NET](https://en.wikipedia.org/wiki/Common_Language_Infrastructure), I would like to thank the authors of these articles.
 The idea of this article was present a simplified version of the extensive details available on Wikipedia.